-There are any number of LinkedIn, Facebook and Google+ groups for Life Coaches all full of people either looking for, or looking to offer, free advice.
+There is any number of LinkedIn, Facebook and Google+ groups for Life Coaches all full of people either looking for or looking to offer free advice.

 I feel sure the people offering the poor advice mean well, but just have an ass from elbow recognition issue when it comes to running a Life Coaching business.